-Miguel was elected in November 2014 to represent California’s 53rd Assembly District, which includes Boyle Heights, Downtown Los Angeles, Koreatown, Pico Union and the surrounding areas.
+Miguel Santiago was first elected in November 2014 to represent the 53rd Assembly District, one of the most vibrant and diverse districts in California.
+AD 53 encompasses Boyle Heights, Downtown Los Angeles, Koreatown, Pico Union and the surrounding areas.

-He has leveraged tens of millions of dollars in state funds to renovate the 6th Street Bridge, create bike lanes, and repair sidewalks in his district.
-He is currently fighting to decrease the amount of jaywalking tickets given to pedestrians while increasing care services for people with disabilities.
-He currently serves as Chair of the powerful Communications and Conveyance Committee where he led the efforts to pass the “Internet for All Now Act of 2017” to ensure broadband access throughout California.
-He also sits on the Assembly’s Health, Higher Education, Public Safety, and Utilities & Energy Committees.
+Assemblymember Miguel Santiago currently serves as Chair of the powerful Communications and Conveyance Committee where he led the efforts to pass the “Internet for All Now Act of 2017” to ensure broadband access throughout California.
+He also sits on four other key Assembly Committees: Health, Higher Education, Public Safety, and Utilities & Energy Committees.

-Miguel and his wife Celina are raising their 4 year old, Ethan, and 1 year old little girl, Brielle, in Boyle Heights where they reside.
+Miguel and his wife Celina live in Boyle Heights, where they are raising their 5 year old, Ethan, and 2 year old little girl, Brielle.